furkansarikaya/FS.Transport.AMQP/docs/event-sourcing.md

 ## Overview

 Event sourcing is a pattern where the state of your application is determined by a sequence of events rather than just the current state.
-FS.RabbitMQ provides a complete event sourcing implementation through its event store component.
+FS.StreamFlow provides a complete event sourcing implementation through its event store component.

 ## Event Store